Khalid-Mish/Java-STAG/README.md

     ./mvnw exec:java@server
 ### Connect to the client from the command line:
     ./mvnw exec:java@client
   The server does not save the game when terminated.
-The world. all characters, items and states are reset when the server is restarted.
+The world, characters, items and states are reset when the server is restarted.

 ## Playing the game!

+STAG is an engine built to run an adventure game taking place in a fantasy setting.
+The player interacts with the world by typing commands into the command line and receiving responses back.
+Each player in the game starts off with 3 health points and this can be checked at any time by using the "health" command.

 ## Commands